jpdfri/raspbian-qemu-scripts/README.md

 # raspbian-qemu-scripts
-Some scripts for testing raspbian in qemu
+Customized scripts for testing raspbian-ua-netinst in qemu, along with DFRI's scripts to build a Raspbery Pi 2-based Tor relay